 In order to graduate, all University of Utah undergraduate students must complete a series of general education courses.
-AP Test scores, concurrent courses, transfer credit, or credit from a previous degree may be used to satisfy some or all of the course requirements.
+AP Test scores, concurrent courses, transfer credit, or creditfrom a previous degree may be used to satisfy some or all ofthe course requirements.
 Specific honors and LEAP courses can be used to satisfy general education requirements.
 Some Diversity (DV) and International Requirement (IR) courses will also satisfy a FF, BF, or HF course.
 The total number of courses needed will depend on students' previous work and if they choose to take a DV or IR course that counts towards a FF, BF, or HF requirement.
-Due to the heavy load of classes needed to prepare Bioengineering students for upper division course work, most students take general education courses later in their careers at the U, during summer, or during fall/spring breaks.
+Due to the heavy load of classes needed to prepare Bioengineering students for upper division course work, most students take general education courses later in their careers atthe U, during summer, or during fall/spring breaks.

 Figure 1: Gen Ed Requirements.
-Flowchart of the general education requirements for admission to the BME program.
+Flowchart of the general education requirements to complete the University of Utah's BS degree.